-- Breach of Regulation 18- Failure to have written practice AML risk assessment or risk management processes in place. £500 - Breach of Regulation 19 Failure to establish, monitor and manage the required risk-based policies, controls and procedures. £500 - Breach of Regulation 21-23- Failure to implement sufficient Internal Controls. £500 - Breach of Regulation 24- Failure to take appropriate measures to provide the required assessment and training of self or staff and keep records. £50 per staff member - Breach of Regulation 26- Failure to obtain supervisory body approval for any BOOM within the practice. £500 per BOOM - Breach of Regulation 27 Failure to apply appropriate and risk-sensitive customer due diligence measures and ongoing monitoring of a business relationship. £500 - Breach of Regulation 28- Failure to apply appropriate and risk-sensitive ongoing monitoring of a business relationship. £500 - Breach of Regulation 30 and 31- Failure to comply with the requirements on timing of verification of identity of clients and any beneficial owner or by continuing with transaction/business relationship where unable to apply customer due diligence measures. £1000 - Breach of Regulation 33 Failure to apply enhanced customer due diligence and ongoing monitoring where required. £100 - Breach of Regulation 40- Failure to keep the required records. £500 - Breach of Regulation 56- Failure to comply with the registration requirements relating to TCSP services. £500
+- Breach of Regulation 18-Failure to have written practice AML risk assessment or risk management processes in place. £200 - Breach of Regulation 19-Failure to establish, monitor and manage the required riskbased policies, controls and procedures. £200 - Breach of Regulation 21-23 Failure to implement sufficient Internal Controls. £200-400 - Breach of Regulation 24-Failure to take appropriate measures to provide the required assessment and training of self or staff and keep records. £200-400. - Breach of Regulation 26-Failure to obtain supervisory body approval for any BOOM within the practice. £350 per BOOM - Breach of Regulation 27 and 28-Failure to apply appropriate and risk-sensitive customer due diligence measures and ongoing monitoring of a business relationship. £100 per client. - Breach of Regulation 30 -Failure to comply with the requirements on timing of verification of identity of clients and any beneficial owner. £200 - Breach of Regulation 31 Failure to cease a transaction/business relationship where unable to apply customer due diligence measures. £100 per client - Breach of Regulation 33-Failure to apply enhanced customer due diligence and ongoing monitoring where required. £200 - Breach of Regulation 35 Failure to have in place appropriate risk-management systems for identifying Politically Exposed Persons and failure to continue EDD when person ceases to be a PEP. £200-400 - Breach of Regulation 39 Failure to apply correct procedure when relying on third party CDD. £200 - Breach of Regulation 40-Failure to keep the required records. £200 - Breach of Regulation 41 Failure to notify clients that personal data will be processed only for purposes of preventing money laundering or terrorist financing. £200 - Breach of Regulation 56-Failure to comply with the registration requirements relating to TCSP services. £350